brian-arnold/BacteriaEpistasisSimulator/Script_to_convert_files_Neutral_2_Epistasis_simulator/README2_PerlScriptConverter.txt

 populaiton size, mutation rate, and recombination rate.

-Essentially, this script takes the output from the neutral simulator and divides the number of Loci (specified in the Parameters file for the neutral simultor) into windows.
+Essentially, this script takes the output from the neutral simulator and divides the number of Loci (specified in the Parameters file for the neutral simulator) into windows.
 Then, within each window, it randomly select a SNP, but you have some control over where it selects SNPs within these windows.
 For instance, if you specify a window size of 100bp, you can tell the program if you'd like it to randomly sample a SNP within those full 100bp,